top of page

 All Posts

-Gone To Ground grew from years spent in classrooms listening closely to students whose stories rarely appear at the center of contemporary fiction.
+The Heart of the Story Gone To Ground grew from years spent in classrooms, listening closely to students whose stories rarely appear at the center of contemporary fiction.
 As a teacher, I work daily with young people navigating immigration, economic instability, cultural identity, and the pressures of adulthood arriving too early.
-I wanted to write a novel that reflects the emotional reality I see around me — a story that recognizes the dignity, humor, intelligence, and resilience of communities of
+I wanted to write a novel that reflects the emotional reality I see around me — a story that recognizes the dignity, humor, intelligence, and resi

 The Chilling Parallels Between Fiction and Reality in